Photos from the artistic research by ZimmerFrei, February 2024, site-visit in the Border Region Bulgaria, Greece and Turkey

 April 2025

-Exhibition opening at the National Historical Museum in Sofia, Bulgaria with interventions by Georgi Bogdanov and Boris Missirkov, Esra Ersen, Ivan Moudov and ZimmerFrei.
+Exhibition Opening at the National History Museum in Sofia, Bulgaria with interventions by Boris Missirkov & Georgi Bogdanov, Esra Ersen, Ivan Moudov and ZimmerFrei.

 Project Team